nel-lab/mesmerize-core/README.md

 ## For users

-These instructions will install `mesmerize-core`.
+The instructions below will install `mesmerize-core`.

-For visualization install `fastplotlib` like this:
+For visualization install `fastplotlib` like this into the same environment as `mesmerize-core`:

 ```bash
 pip install git+https://github.com/kushalkolar/fastplotlib.git